Inpatient Hematology Consult Service

-This is confined to the Center for Cancer and Blood Disorders.
-The fellow will independently evaluate and treat new and follow up patients with staff supervision.
-Rotations will include general hematology-oncology clinics and half-day multidisciplinary specialty clinics such as breast, gastrointestinal, gynecologic, head and neck and lung.
-There will be limited home calls.
+This rotation takes place at the Center for Cancer and Blood Disorders.
+The fellow will evaluate and treat new and follow up hematology patients with staff supervision.

 Stem Cell Transplant

-This rotation (1-3 months) will take place at the University of Wisconsin Paul P. Carbone Comprehensive Cancer Center in Madison.
+This month long rotation will take place at the University of Wisconsin Paul P. Carbone Comprehensive Cancer Center in Madison.
 The Stem Cell Transplant program started in 1981 and performs approximately 110 transplants annually including allogeneic (related and unrelated), autologous and cord blood transplants.

 The fellow will spend time with our hematopathologist and gain expertise in the preparation and interpretation of bone marrow aspirates and biopsies as well as flow cytometry.
 Annually, this laboratory processes approximately 450, 800 and 1,200 cases for bone marrow, blood smear and flow cytometric analyses, respectively.
 This is supplemented by a similar learning experience from the hematologists while on clinical rotations.